LINPACK benchmarks: LINPACK 100

 LINPACK 100 is very similar to the original benchmark published in 1979 along with the LINPACK users' manual.

 The solution is obtained by Gaussian elimination with partial pivoting, with $2/3\,n^3 + 2n^2$ floating-point operations, where n = 100 is the order of the dense matrix A that defines the problem.
-Its small size and the lack of software flexibility doesn't allow most modern computers to reach their performance limits.
+Its small size and the lack of software flexibility does not allow most modern computers to reach their performance limits.
 However, it can still be useful to predict performances in numerically intensive user-written code using compiler optimization.

 LINPACK 1000

-LINPACK 1000 can provide a performance nearer to the machine's limit because in addition to offering a bigger problem size, a matrix of order 1000, changes in the algorithm are possible.
-The only constraints are that the relative accuracy can't be reduced and the number of operations will always be considered to be $2/3\,n^3 + 2n^2,$ with n = 1000.
+LINPACK 1000 can provide a performance nearer to the machine's limit because in addition to offering a bigger problem size, a matrix of order 1000.
+Changes in the algorithm are possible.
+The only constraints are that the relative accuracy can not be reduced and the number of operations will always be considered to be $2/3\,n^3 + 2n^2,$ with n = 1000.